grafana/tempo/docs/sources/tempo/configuration/parquet.md

 rather than in the generic attribute key-value list.
 For more information, see [Dedicated attribute columns]({{< relref "../operations/tempo_cli" >}}).

-You can also use the latest version of the format `vParquet4`.
+You can also use the latest more experimental version `vParquet4`.
 To enable it, set the block version option to `vParquet4` in the Storage section of the configuration file.

 ```yaml